culvertsoft/mgen/index.md

 Welcome to the MGen project page!

 MGen is a toolkit for serializing, deserializing, analyzing and modifying objects in a generic way.
-Among other things, it lets you store and load polymorphic objects using generated visitor methods in a way that is type safe, storage format agnostic and backwards compatible.
+It operates on polymorphic objects using generated visitor methods in a way that is type safe, storage format agnostic and backwards compatible.

 Using MGen in your c++ application could look like this: